keredson/DKO/README.md

 The original name of DKOs was [Nosco](https://code.google.com/p/nosco) (Latin for "get to know", hence "Data Knowledge Objects"), but someone pointed out that that rhymed with "bosco", and I couldn't have that.  :)

-Note: *[REDACTED] in no way endorses DKOs.
+Note: *Two Sigma in no way endorses DKOs.
 Opinions stated here are mine and mine alone.*